-Personal Essay: Finding Transcendence in the Ordinary Jane Ganahl
+Personal Essay: Finding Transcendence in the Ordinary

+Jane Ganahl Fall 2025

 Every single day there are moments that could inspire a personal essay: the kindness you see shown by a store clerk to a senior, the anger you feel at someone tailgating you on the road, the moment when your curious grandchild asks when you're going to die.
-The common denominator is YOU: what you think and feel.
-In this class you'll learn how to identify these pivotal moments, find the epiphanies therein, and write about them in a way that resonates with readers.
-Because the best personal essays don't just relate something that happened to you - they engage the reader with vivid details, and deep sharing, and can have a lasting impact.
+The common denominator is YOU: how and why you react to something you observe, and what you think and feel.
+In this class you'll learn how to identify these pivotal moments, find the epiphanies therein, and write about them with a perspective that resonates with readers.
+Because the best personal essays don't just relate something that happened to you - they provide a new thought for the reader to consider, and can have a lasting impact.